mrlynn/mongodb-atlas-stitch-amazon-kinesis/README.md

 ### Stitch Database Triggers
 Storing incoming data in MongoDB prior to making it available in a data stream has several advantages.
 First, we’re ensuring durability.
 Second, since we’re using MongoDB Atlas, we have the ability to leverage database triggers.

-[Triggers](https://docs.mongodb.com/stitch/mongodb/triggers/) in stitch differ from traditional database triggers in that they don’t consume resource in the database - they’re run separately in the Stitch application environment.
-This facilitates enhanced scalability and in the world of real-time, streaming data, scale is incredibly important.
+[Triggers](https://docs.mongodb.com/stitch/mongodb/triggers/) in Stitch differ from traditional database triggers in that they don’t consume resource in the database - they’re run separately in the Stitch application environment.
+This facilitates enhanced scalability.
+In the world of real-time, streaming data, scale is incredibly important.

 Let’s take a closer look at a Stitch Trigger.